Pratikshinde55/Jenkins-pipeline-ways/README.md

 # Jenkins-pipeline-ways

-We can create pipeline by two ways in Jenkins
+We can create pipeline by two ways in Jenkins :
- 1. Manual pipeline
- 2. pipeline as code (automatic)
+ 1. pipeline as code (automatic)
+ 2. Manual pipeline

+# 1. Pipeline as Code
+# 2. Manual jenkins pipeline (jenkins WebUI):

 Upstream :